panda-madness/data-transfer-object/README.md

     ]
 ]);
 ```
+**Attention**: For nested type casting to work your Docblock definition needs to be a Fully Qualified Class Name!
 ### A note on immutability

 These data transfer objects are meant to be only constructed once, and not changed thereafter.